GLOBAL MARKETS-US fiscal deadlock, data, stop stocks; euro gains

 percent gain, which took it to a four-month closing high.

-the outlook for Europe has improved since a deal was reached on
+outlook for Europe has improved since a deal was reached on aid

 five-week high.
 The single currency touched a seven-month high